IN THIS CHAPTER

 Here’s the lowdown on the execution of these clauses:

-.
+SQL evaluates these clauses in the order FROM, WHERE, GROUP BY, HAVING, and finally SELECT.
 The clauses operate like a pipeline — each clause receives the result of the prior clause and produces an output that the next clause takes as input.
 In functional notation, this order of evaluation appears as follows:

 SELECT(HAVING(GROUP BY(WHERE(FROM…))))

-clause is easy to understand if you specify only one table, as in the following example:
+The FROM clause is easy to understand if you specify only one table, as in the following example:

 SELECT * FROM SALES ;

 This statement returns all the data in all the rows of every column in the SALES table.
-You can, however, specify more than one table in a FROM
+You can, however, specify more than one table in a FROM clause.
+Consider the following example:

 SELECT *